celluloid/culture/GSoC/README.md

-### These are the answers to our GSoC Organization application.
+### Answers to our GSoC Organization application questions:

 Please feel free to fork, edit, and request your changes be pulled in.